-Since I choose to not dip my toes into political waters, opting only to present factual information, which politics are often on the opposite end of the truth meter, let’s instead examine “stop and frisk” and the Supreme Court decision that supports its use.
+Since I choose to not dip my toes into political waters, opting only to present factual information which is often on the opposite end of the political truth meter, let’s instead examine “stop and frisk” and the Supreme Court decision that supports its use.
 We’ll also have a look at why, when properly utilized, its an effective tool.

 What is Stop and Frisk?

 Here’s how it all began, and it’s not a newfangled practice, not by any means.

 In the mid 1960s, when I was still not quite a teenager (yes, this law has been on the books for a long, long time), a Cleveland, Ohio detective named McFadden saw two men, strangers to the area, walking back and forth in front of a store.
 On each pass the men stopped to look into the store window.
 McFadden watched the men while they made a dozen or so trips past the storefront.
 After each trip by the business the two men met at the street corner to chat for a minute or two.
 Soon, a third man joined the pair at the corner.

 Detective McFadden, being quite the observant and proactive officer, had seen enough to send his “cop radar” into overdrive.
 He was certain the men were “casing” the place, waiting for just the right moment to rob the store owner.
 Their mannerisms, as do many telltale gestures of criminal behavior, telegraphed their intentions.